Armed Forces Day (United Kingdom): 2011

 Armed Forces Day 2011 took place on Saturday 25 June, with the main parade held on the Royal Mile in the Scottish capital of Edinburgh, which was that year's host city.
 The personnel of the Royal Navy, British Army and Royal Air Force took the salute from Prince Charles, at the Scottish Parliament, in the presence of dignitaries, including the Prime Minister, the Foreign Secretary, the Defence Secretary, the First Minister of Scotland, and the Chief of the Defence Staff.
 Over Edinburgh there was a fly-past by the Battle of Britain Memorial Flight and the Red Arrows.
 HMS Portland, a Royal Navy frigate, was moored at Leith, Edinburgh's port, for public tours.

 In Windsor, Berkshire, at the Victoria Barracks, the Irish Guards were awarded their Afghan operational medals by Prince William – who is their ceremonial Colonel of the Regiment – and Catherine, Duchess of Cambridge.

 Further events and parades were held across the United Kingdom.
 At the Royal Navy's base in Portsmouth, a number of public events took place over the weekend, and Royal Navy destroyers HMS Gloucester and HMS Daring were docked and available to the public.

 2012

 UK Armed Forces Day 2012 was centred on Plymouth and took place on Saturday 30 June.
 Similar events were held throughout the United Kingdom.
+The day was focused around local celebrations of their armed forces, with the prime minister David Cameron coming into lend support for the armed forces, according to the British Government.
+Highlights of this service include but is not limited to: a Battle of Britain memorial flight, a Spitfire being on display, and a performance by the Red Arrows for the navy.

 2013

-UK Armed Forces Day 2013 was centred on Nottingham and took place on Saturday 29 June.
+The national event took place In Nottingham and took place on Saturday 29 June.
 Over 300 similar events were held throughout the United Kingdom.

 2014

-UK Armed Forces Day 2014 was centred on Stirling and took place on Saturday 28 June.
+The national event took place in Stirling and took place on Saturday 28 June.
 Hundreds of similar events were held throughout the United Kingdom.

 2015

-UK Armed Forces Day 2015 was centred on Guildford on Saturday 27 June.
+The national event took place in Guildford on Saturday 27 June.
 Hundreds of similar local events were held throughout the United Kingdom.